raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 </details>

 ## Data Workflow Overview
+This project followed a manual ETL-style process to move from raw data to interactive insights.
+Although not automated, the workflow mirrored the structure of a traditional ETL pipeline:
+* Extract: Pulled raw EV data from Kaggle
+* Transform: Cleaned and preprocessed using Python (pandas), with additional logic and aggregation in SQL
+* Load: Inserted into Oracle SQL tables for analysis and visualization in Power BI

 **Extract & Clean (Python)**
 I began by collecting a raw CSV dataset from Kaggle (shown above) that combined multiple governmental and nonprofit sources into a yearly EV adoption panel dataset.
 Using Python with pandas, I cleaned the dataset by:
 * Removing null and irrelevant rows